 Morocco is colourful, friendly and exotic with a fascinating mix of Arab, Islamic, Berber, African and European influences.
 Blessed with spectacular landscapes, labyrinthine medieval walled cities and Berber fortresses, Morocco holds a special place in our hearts.
 Everyone should experience the ritual of haggling for a wealth of handicrafts and savour the fragrant spiciness of delicious Moroccan food.
 World Journeys offers a range of exciting itineraries inclusive of all transfers and sightseeing utilizing centrally located hotels and beautifully restored riads.

-Jemaa el Fna Square Marrakech The square and market place in Marrakesh’s medina quarter remains the main square of Marrakesh, used by locals and tourists.
-The sheer number of shops in the souk is overwhelming, sometimes 100 of them in 100 metres.
+Jemaa el Fna Square Marrakech The main square and market place in Marrakesh’s medina quarter is used by locals and tourists.
+The sheer number of shops is overwhelming!
 Every section of the souk has its own specialty, with alleys devoted to everything from spices and ironwork to the ingredients necessary for casting magic spells!

 Ait Ben Haddou

 A red mud-brick fortified village and UNESCO protected site this area is often recognized by movie enthusiasts with one of the best preserved Kasbahs in Morocco.